mathesar-foundation/mathesar-wiki/docs/team/worklogs/brent.md

 - Brought Kriti's attention to domain renewal notice when she returns (probable phishing attempt).
 - Participated in email threads

+### Architecture

+- Worked out more details of new architecture proposal

 ## 2023-09-25